Central Arkansas Bears and Sugar Bears: Scottie Pippen

 Former National Basketball Association player Scottie Pippen played basketball at Central Arkansas.
 Pippen was a walk-on his first year at UCA, but by the start of his sophomore year, he had grown to and would be a starter for the next three seasons.
 Pippen was drafted by the Seattle SuperSonics with the fifth pick in the 1987 NBA draft, and then traded to the Chicago Bulls for Olden Polynice.
 Pippen won six NBA championships (1991–1993 and 1996–1998) while playing for the Bulls (1987–1998).
 While still an active player, Pippen was voted as one of the NBA's Top 50 Players of All-Time, and the Chicago Bulls retired his jersey number (#33).

 His #33 jersey at UCA is also retired since January 2010, and hangs in the rafters.
 Pippen also played for the Houston Rockets (1998–1999) and the Portland Trail Blazers (1999–2003).
-Pippen is retired, and lives with his family in Fort Lauderdale, Florida; his son Scotty Jr. currently plays college basketball at Vanderbilt.
+Pippen is retired, and lives with his family in Los Angeles; his son Scotty Jr. currently plays for the NBA's Memphis Grizzlies.